composewell/packcheck/README.md

 **Packcheck** is a universal Haskell build and CI script designed for uniform, consistent testing across all platforms (Linux, macOS, Windows, FreeBSD).
-It is the simplest way to build and test your packages comprehensively, ensuring your local environment and CI pipeline run identical checks with minimal configuration.
+It is the simplest way to build and test your Haskell packages comprehensively, ensuring your local environment and CI pipeline run identical checks with minimal configuration.